 Instructions

-- Make the bagel dough.
-To a bowl of a stand mixer, add the 1⅓ cups Room temperature water , 2¼ teaspoon Instant yeast and 1 tablespoon Sugar.
+• Make the bagel dough.
+To a bowl of a stand mixer, add the 1⅓ cups Room temperature water , 2¼ tsp Instant yeast and 1 tbsp Sugar.
 Stir to combine.
-Add 3½ cups Bread flour and 2 teaspoon Kosher salt.
+Add 3½ cups Bread flour and 2 tsp Kosher salt.
 Run the mixer with the dough hook attachment on medium-low speed until the dough comes together.
 Knead for 8-10 minutes.
 Alternatively, you can use a large bowl to mix the ingredients and knead the dough on a clean work surface like your countertop until it’s supple.
 Note: Proper kneading is crucial for developing the gluten that gives chewy bagels their signature texture.

-- Boil.
+• Boil.
 Preheat your oven to 425°F (220°C) and line a baking sheet with parchment paper and sprinkle on some of the topping (this will form the bottom crust of your bagels).
-Bring a large pot of water to a boil and add optional barley malt syrup, honey, or brown sugar.
+Bring a large pot of water to a boil and add the optional 2 tbsp Barley malt syrup, honey or brown sugar.
 Boil the bagels in batches for 1-2 minutes per side.
 This step is what gives bagels their distinctive crust and chewy interior.
 Use a slotted spoon to remove the boiled bagels and place them on the prepared baking sheet on top of the desired topping.

 Video